nicoleontech/task-management-api/README.md

 - postgresql 15: https://www.postgresql.org/download/

 You need to make some adjustments in order for the start-up script to work.
-For example the installation root folder of the downloaded keycloak is required in one of the .bat files.
+For example, the installation root folder of the downloaded keycloak is required in one of the .bat files.
 See start-up-keycloak-local-guide.txt for more help.
 You also need to change the first line of the start-up-local.bat and add the root folder of the cloned task-management-api location.